My Approach

 EMDR: Eye Movement Desenstitive Reprocessing

 During traumatic experiences, areas of the brain related to emotions and memories become overstimulated.
-The rational brain: the prefrontal cortex, becomes overwhelmed and loses control.
+The rational brain: the prefrontal cortex, becomes overwhelmed and shuts down as a survival mechanism.
 As a result, traumatic memories get lodged in the parts of the brain that are responsible for our fight, flight or freeze response.
 Even though the trauma is no longer taking place, a person may experience fear, worry, flashbacks, nightmares, intrusive thoughts, limiting beliefs, or sensations in the body when reminded or “triggered” by certain experiences in the present.

-EMDR is a structured therapy that encourages clients to focus briefly on a traumatic memory while simultaneously experiencing bilateral stimulation (typically eye movements), which reduces the vividness, physical sensations and emotion associated with the trauma memories.
+EMDR is a structured therapy where clients first build an imagined resource tool kit (aka resourcing), containing a safe calm place, nurturing, protective and wise figures.
+These are used later, in the processing of traumatic memories.
+During both resource building and trauma reprocessing, clients focus attention on resources or memories, simultaneously experiencing bilateral stimulation (eye movements or tapping left and right sides of the body).
+While paying attention to physical sensations, thoughts and emotions, clients are able to access traumatic material, reduce reactivity physically, emotionally, and mentally, address faulty beliefs associated with the trauma, and install new beliefs and helpful sensations.
 EMDR therapy is an extensively researched, effective psychotherapy method proven to help people recover from trauma and PTSD symptoms.
 Ongoing research supports positive clinical outcomes showing EMDR therapy as a helpful treatment for anxiety, depression, OCD, chronic pain, addictions, and other distressing life experiences.
+To read more about EMDR:

 Play Therapy